Generic curves and non-coprime Catalans: Introduction

 \begin{corollary} Assuming Conjecture \ref{intro conj: chi}, the Euler characteristic of the compactified Jacobian equals the number of $s$-admissible subsets, and the number of cabled Dyck paths with parameters $(m,n),(d,s)$. \end{corollary}

 In \cite{KivTsai} Kivinen and Tsai proved unconditionally that $\chi(\overline{JC})$ equals the number of cabled Dyck paths.

-We plan to study the geometry of strata $J_{\Delta}$ in more details and generalize the above results to curves with more than two Puiseaux pairs in the future work.
-Another interesting future direction is understanding the Euler characteristics of Hilbert schemes of points on singular curves by similar methods, which would yield a new approach to the main conjecture of \cite{OS}.
+We plan to study the geometry of strata $J_{\Delta}$ in more details and generalize the above results to singularities with more than two Puiseux pairs in the future work.
+Another interesting future direction is understanding the Euler characteristics of Hilbert schemes of points on singular plane curves by similar methods, which would yield a new approach to the main conjecture of \cite{OS}.
+Finally, \cite{CheP} introduced a ``flagged" generalization of compactified Jacobians, and it would be interesting to see if these spaces associated to generic curves admit cell decompositions.